sellmair/quantum/README.md

 ##### Define a State
 States should always be immutable.
-I highly recommend using kotlin data classes to ensure immutability.
+I highly recommend using kotlin data classes to make immutability easy 👍

 Example: